Jeff Kennett: First term as premier

 Kennett publicly pledged never to attempt a return to the Liberal leadership.
 However, when Brown proved unable to challenge the government effectively, he allowed his supporters to call a spill in 1991.
 Brown realised he didn't have enough support to keep his post and resigned, allowing Kennett to retake the leadership unopposed.

 With Victoria facing billions of dollars of debt, Kennett was seen as "Premier-in-waiting" from the moment he retook the leadership.
 Cain had resigned a year earlier in favour of Deputy Premier Joan Kirner, who was unable to regain the upper hand despite being personally more popular than Kennett.
 The Liberals' advantage was strengthened by an important decision taken during Brown's brief tenure as leader—negotiating a Coalition agreement with the National Party.
 The Liberals and Nationals have historically had a strained relationship in Victoria; they had sat separately for most of the second half of the 20th century.
 It had been believed that Kennett had been denied victory in 1988 due to a large number of three-cornered contests in rural seats.

 The Coalition went into the October 1992 state election as unbackable favourites, having been ahead in opinion polling by large margins for almost two years.
 They stoked the voters' anger with a series of "Guilty Party" ads, targeting many Labor ministers and highlighting concerns in their portfolios.
 In the second-largest defeat that a sitting government has ever suffered in Victoria, the Coalition scored a 19-seat swing, attaining a 16-seat majority in the Legislative Assembly.
 The Liberals won 52 seats, enough for a majority in their own right.
 Nevertheless, Kennett supported his coalition partner, retaining the Nationals in his cabinet.

 State school closures

 In the first three years of office, funding for public schools and the Department of Education was substantially reduced.
 350 government schools were closed, including every Technical High School ("Tech") in Victoria, and 7,000 teaching jobs eliminated.
-The Tech School closures had a widespread, delayed effect two decades later when a skilled labour shortage in the state was declared by the government, attributable largely to the generation of kids who were denied a trade-focused high school education, significantly reducing the number of school leavers commencing trade apprenticeships.
+The Tech School closures had a widespread, delayed effect two decades later when a skilled labour shortage in the state was declared by the government, attributable largely to the generation of children who were denied a trade-focused high school education, significantly reducing the number of school leavers commencing trade apprenticeships.
 The few who did so were insufficient to counterbalance the number of retiring tradespeople in the coming years.
-This directly resulted in the number of Skilled Migrant (subclass 190) visas being made available each year increasing to 190,000 from 2012 and an active campaign to entice trade-qualified foreigners to migrate to Victoria.
+This directly resulted in the number of Skilled Migrant (subclass 190) visas being made available each year increasing to 190,000 from 2012 and an active campaign to entice migrants with trade qualifications to Victoria.